 Changes to the database structure¶

-If a new property (field) is added, it will be indexed and considered to
+Addition of New Properties: When a new property (field) is added, it will be indexed and assumed to be of type

 When searching in the web client, the results are boosted depending on: